Carla-Bayle

-Carla-Bayle is a commune in the Ariège department in southwestern France.
+Carla-Bayle is a commune in the department of Ariège in southwestern France.
 It was the birthplace of Pierre Bayle (1647–1706), a Protestant philosopher and writer known for his works on religious toleration and his early encyclopedia.

 History

-Originally named Carla-le-Comte, the commune became a center of Protestant activity in the 16th century before the government suppressed it.
-Pierre Bayle, the important Protestant philosopher and writer was born here, and taught in his early years by his father, a Protestant minister.
+Originally named Carla-le-Comte, the commune became a center of Protestant Huguenot activity in the 16th century before the government suppressed it.
+Protestant philosopher and writer Pierre Bayle was born there, and was taught in his early years by his father, a Protestant minister.
 He briefly converted to Catholicism, before reverting to the Protestant Reform faith.
 His rejection of Catholicism led to his need to leave France.
-Later the government Protestant institutions and oppressed Protestants, however the majority of Carla remained Protestant.
-A Protestant strong point it was besieged by the royal army and its walls and chateau demolished.
+Later the government oppressed Protestants, who remained the majority in Carla.
+A Protestant stronghold, it was besieged by the royal army and its walls and chateau demolished.